 Cardinal lories have a plumage comprising red feathers in various shades on specific body parts.

 The wings and back are slightly darker, while the chest has light streaks through it.
-There are black feathers around the beak and feet, which contrast with the other colors.
+Black feathers around the beak and feet contrast with the other colors.

 Chattering Loris